ian-barnes/personality-type/slides.md

 ---

-- There are more S's than N's in the world
+- There are many more S's than N's in the world

 - N's at their best: Einstein

 - N's taken to an extreme: John Nash (A beautiful mind)

 ---